Anantk2908/SummarizeTube/README.md

 - Ask questions about video content with precise timestamp references
 - Generate summaries of videos
 - Click on timestamps in answers to jump to specific parts of videos
+- Two-stage retrieval system with cross-encoder reranking for better accuracy
+- Efficient chunking with overlap for context preservation

 ## Requirements

 - Python 3.8+
 - Ollama for local LLM inference
 - FFmpeg for audio processing (when using Whisper)
+- ChromaDB for vector storage
+- Sentence Transformers for embeddings and reranking

 ## Installation